 (Image Source — iiym.org)

-As you can see, It’s a direct call to action tagline that very simply offers what the course is about, its end result and the promise of success in the endeavor, all in just about 10 words.
+As you can see, It’s a direct call to action tagline that very simply offers what the course is about, its result and the promise of success in the endeavour, all in just about 10 words.
 ‘Buddha’s Eight Fold Path To Peace & Success In Life’